Do you need to eat fruits and vegetables?

 It’s possible that fruits and vegetables may play an independent role in reducing disease risk.
 In the case of cruciferous and leafy green vegetables, it seems likely.
 However, there’s a limited amount of high-quality evidence on this, and much of it is conflicting.
 The observational research is much larger in volume but can’t be relied upon due to extremely weak correlations and a likely “healthy user” bias.

 Aside from phytochemicals (and vitamin C, if organ meats aren’t consumed), fruits and vegetables don’t contain any nutrients that can’t be found in other minimally processed low-carb foods.
-And since there’s a lack of high-quality evidence on the role that phytochemicals play in human health, at this time we can’t say with certainty that consuming fruits and vegetables is absolutely necessary for everyone.
+And since there’s a lack of high-quality evidence on the role that phytochemicals play in human health, at this time we can’t say with certainty that eating fruits and vegetables is absolutely necessary for everyone.

 On a keto or low-carbohydrate diet, low-sugar fruit and vegetables should be consumed based on personal preference, metabolic goals, and individual tolerance.
-Across-the-board recommendations to include five or more servings of produce per day, especially when the types aren’t specified, isn’t based on strong evidence.
+Across-the-board recommendations to include five or more servings of produce every day, especially when the types aren’t specified, isn’t based on strong evidence.

 Health Promotion Practice 2011: Pass the fruits and vegetables!
 A community-university-industry partnership promotes weight loss in African American women [randomized trial; moderate evidence] ↩